QuantumSpectre/CommissionManager/README.md

 3. Log in using the credentials "example@email.com" and "SecurePassword"
 4. Manage your commissions!

-Note.
-There is a system for registering as a new user and it does work on my end but it seems to be a bit finnicky at times.
-Feel free to try it out!
+WARNING!
+There is a bug that occurs when registering a new user you cannot immediately create a commission or the application will crash.
+You must exit the application and log in first.
+This is being actively researched.